OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 are installed, the latter is loaded by libraries with uses annotation requiring version ``2.0.0``.
 Unless, of course, there are later backwards-compatible versions installed, e.g., ``2.0.1``, in which case the one with the highest release number and priority is installed.

+In any case, semver version semantics is only used to order the releases, while backwards-compatibility is determined exclusively on the basis of ``noneFromVersion`` annotations.

 Package Management in OMEdit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^